SteveCaruso/grid/classes/creative-computing-i.md

 ## IX.
 Resources
 - **A.** Computer Lab for classroom instruction and exercises
 - **B.** Technology Support (Javascript enabled web browser installed on the workstations in the Computer Lab, Processing development environment (PDE) and Java SDK.

+(Please Note: The course outline is intended only as a guide to course content and resources.
+Do not purchase textbooks based on this outline.
+The RVCC Bookstore is the sole resource for the most up-to-date information about textbooks.)

 ## X. Honors Options
 - [ ] Honors Course